-Key West is a somewhat ethnically-diverse city.
+Key West is an extremely ethnically-diverse city.
 The people who call Key West home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Key West residents report their race to be White, followed by Black or African-American.
 Key West also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.89% of the city’s residents.
+People of Hispanic or Latino origin account for 20.77% of the city’s residents.
 Important ancestries of people in Key West include English, Irish, Italian, and Polish.

 The most common language spoken in Key West is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Polish.